dereuromark/cakephp-dto/docs/README.md

 If you generate them always on the fly, make sure that they are also generated for CI and deployment.
 And if you commit them, use the `-d` param to verify on CI or staging that the files are up to date.

-Note: If you are commiting the DTOs, you can use this plugin as `require-dev` dependency.
+Note: If you are committing the DTO class files, you can use this plugin as `require-dev` dependency.
 In this case you don't need to generate anything for deploy.

 ## Entities